 Check out the USDA’s Seasonal Produce Guide or ask your local grocery store associate for assistance with picking in-season fruits and veggies.
 By being flexible and incorporating these foods into your weekly menu, you can get the most bang for your buck from produce.

-These foods are a great start to ensuring your family’s health and wellness with food.
+These foods are a great start to ensuring your family’s health and wellness with food without adding financial stress.

 Don’t be afraid to experiment!
 Try new foods, look out for coupons and always remember to plan ahead.

-Mealtimes are an important part of being a family — appreciate the time together, the food you share and the health benefits it can provide your bodies with.
+Mealtimes are an important part of being a family—appreciate the time together, the food you share and the ways food can nourish your bodies.